oyanzhi/tp/docs/DeveloperGuide.md

   * User Input: rDelete 1 1
   * Expected Outcome:
     * The first reminder of the first client will be deleted.
-    * A success message is displayed: `Deleted Client [Person's Name]'s Reminder 1: [Deleted Reminder]`
+    * A success message is displayed: `Deleted Client {Person's Name}'s Reminder 1: {Deleted Reminder}`
     * The reminder list for the client at index 1 will not contain the [Deleted Reminder].

 &nbsp;

-* Test Case: Deletes a reminder with a valid index from a client with a invalid index
+* Test Case: Deletes a reminder with a valid index from a client with an invalid index
   * Assumption: Invalid Client Index (index exceeds number of clients currently displayed)
   * User Input: rDelete 100000 1
   * Expected Outcome: